 Financing through equity also has its disadvantages.
 Having more equity-based financing can mean a dilution of ownership that results from the issuance of more shares to outside investors.
 Having more shareholders also means that there will be additional claims to the equity in the business.
 Conversely, debt does not dilute the ownership of a business since a creditor is only entitled to the repayment of the agreed-upon principal plus interest, so there is no direct claim on future profits of the business.
 Moreover, if the company is successful, the existing owners will reap a larger portion of the rewards than they would have if they had issued more shares to outside investors in order to finance the growth.
-Additionally, interest on debt can reduce net income and, hence, reduce income taxes, making equity financing potentially a more costly source of financing through issuance of shares is usually a more complicated and lengthy process than acquiring funds from debt sources.
+Additionally, interest on debt can reduce net income and, hence, reduce income taxes, making equity financing potentially a more costly source of financing than debt.
+Because of the requirement to comply with federal laws and securities legislation, financing through issuance of shares is usually a more complicated and lengthy process than acquiring funds from debt sources.
 This certainly slows the financing process down, but it can also add to the costs of equity based financing.